Lisbon: Culture

-Eduardo VII Park, the second-largest park in the city following the Parque Florestal de Monsanto (Monsanto Forest Park), extends down the main avenue (Avenida da Liberdade), with many flowering plants and green spaces, that includes the permanent collection of subtropical and tropical plants in the winter garden (Estufa Fria).
+Eduardo VII Park, the second-largest park in the city following the Parque Florestal de Monsanto (Monsanto Forest Park), extends down the main avenue (Avenida da Liberdade), with many flowering plants and green spaces, and includes the permanent collection of subtropical and tropical plants in the winter garden (Estufa Fria).
 Originally named Parque da Liberdade, it was renamed in honour of Edward VII who visited Lisbon in 1903.

-Lisbon is home every year to the Lisbon Gay & Lesbian Film Festival, the Lisboarte, the DocLisboa – Lisbon International Documentary Film Festival, the Festival Internacional de Máscaras e Comediantes, the Lisboa Mágica – Street Magic World Festival, the Monstra – Animated Film Festival, the Lisbon Book Fair, the Peixe em Lisboa – Lisbon Fish and Flavours, and many others.
+Lisbon hosts many annual festivals, including the Lisbon Gay & Lesbian Film Festival, the Lisboarte, the DocLisboa – Lisbon International Documentary Film Festival, the Festival Internacional de Máscaras e Comediantes, the Lisboa Mágica – Street Magic World Festival, the Monstra – Animated Film Festival, the Lisbon Book Fair, the Peixe em Lisboa – Lisbon Fish and Flavours, among others.

 Lisbon has two sites listed by UNESCO as a World Heritage Site: Belém Tower and Jerónimos Monastery.
 Furthermore, in 1994, Lisbon was the European Capital of Culture and, in 1998, organised the Expo '98 (1998 Lisbon World Exposition).

 Lisbon is also home to the Lisbon Architecture Triennial, the Moda Lisboa (Fashion Lisbon), ExperimentaDesign – Biennial of Design, and LuzBoa – Biennial of Light.

+Lisbon hosts many fine examples of Portuguese azulejo tile art, a use of ceramic tile as an architectural finish for both building interiors and exteriors dating from the 15th century.
+This art form is celebrated in Lisbon's National Museum of the Azulejo and as a station feature in the Lisbon metro.
 In addition, the mosaic Portuguese pavement (Calçada Portuguesa) was born in Lisbon, in the mid-1800s.
 The art has since spread to the rest of the Portuguese Speaking world.
 The city remains one of the most expansive examples of the technique, nearly all walkways and even many streets being created and maintained in this style.

 In May 2018, the city hosted the 63rd edition of the Eurovision Song Contest, after the victory of Salvador Sobral with the song "Amar pelos dois" in Kyiv on 13 May 2017.

+World Youth Day 2023 was hosted in August of that year in Lisbon, attracting hundreds of thousands of young Catholics from over 140 countries.

 Demographics

-The historical population of the city was around 35,000 in 1300 AD.
-Up to 60,000 in 1400 AD, and rising to 70,000 in 1500 AD.
+The historical population of the city was around 35,000 in 1300.
+This number went up to 60,000 in 1400, and raised to 70,000 by 1500.
 Between 1528 and 1590 the population went from 70,000 to 120,000.
-The population was about 150,000 in 1600 AD, and almost 200,000 in 1700 AD.
+The population was about 150,000 in 1600, and almost 200,000 in 1700.

+Lisbon has 575,739 inhabitants within the administrative center on the area of only 100.05 km2 The population density of the city itself is 5668.5 PD/sqkm.